LGA-dev/password-generator-app/README.md

 ## General info

-This project was made to practice JS.
+I had a lot of fun making this project.

-I had a lot of fun making this project because every time that I thought I had finished something else broke.
+Some of the things I have learned with this project are how to use **addEventListener** to target certain events and add/remove classes with **classList**.
+With this, I was able to add or delete data within an array based on active checkboxes.

-Some of the things that I have learned with this project are how to use **addEventListener** to target certain events and add/remove classes with **classList**.
+Also I updated this project with SASS, so the CSS is a bit less bloated now.

 ## Screenshot